muhitulh/Batch_download-fastq-files-using-SRA-Toolkit/README.md

   where --split-files will generate SRR.1_fastq and SRR_2.fastq files

-Download multiple files (with SRR numbers in a text file) create a file called `srr_id.txt`
+Download multiple files (with SRR numbers in a text file)
+- you can grab a BioProject/SRP accession list (Send to - File - Accession List) and save it to default SRA tools /sra directory
+- or you can create a file called `srr_id.txt` with files you want to download; you need to get the SRR numbers from the BioProject (same as before)
- Use the `prefetch` command to download the SRA files for the SRR numbers listed in your file. prefetch --option-file srr_id.txt
+- Use the `prefetch` command to download the SRA files for the SRR numbers listed in your file. prefetch --option-file srr_id.txt
-Use the `fasterq-dump` command to convert the SRA files to FASTQ format cat srr_id.txt | xargs fasterq-dump --outdir "/your-directory/for-fastq"
+- Use the `fasterq-dump` command to convert the SRA files to FASTQ format cat srr_id.txt | xargs fasterq-dump --outdir "/your-directory/for-fastq"